-- The procedure to install and configure KeyControl as a KMIP server. - The optional procedure to integrate Entrust KeyControl and Entrust nShield HSM for establishing a hardware root of trust for all encryption keys.
-This also describes how the KeyControl Admin Key is protected in the HSM.
+- The procedure to install and configure KeyControl as a KMIP server. - The procedure to integrate Entrust KeyControl and Entrust nShield HSM for establishing a hardware root of trust for all encryption keys. - The procedure to protect the KeyControl Admin Key in the HSM.

-If both procedures are performed, the combined solution facilitates regulatory compliance with a FIPS 140-2 Level 3 and Common Criteria EAL4+ root of trust.
+When all of these procedures are performed, the combined solution facilitates regulatory compliance with a FIPS 140 Level 3 and Common Criteria EAL4+ root of trust.